Last updated on September 13th, 2023

 At one point or another, you may have come across one of those amusingly stern lists along the lines of “30 things to do before you’re 30”.

 But why precisely “should” you have to do anything before the age of 30?
-Presumably, 60 days later give or take and you’d be expired, a mouldy fruit and of no use to society.
+Presumably, 60 days later give or take you’d be expired, a moldy fruit, and of no use to society.

-Many of us are guilty of boxed thinking whereby there is an accepted notion of what our lives “should” look, feel and taste like, a notion which we follow blindly without question.
+Many of us are guilty of boxed thinking whereby there is an accepted notion of what our lives “should” look, feel, and taste like, a notion that we follow blindly without question.

 You could also call this “the yellow brick road”.
 The lines were dotted and paved long before we came along, and we wouldn’t dream of veering off course.

 When we are plagued by boxed thinking, our actions are dictated by how things are “supposed to” be as opposed to how we need them to be.

 It means we are looking outside of ourselves, viewing our lives relative to the lives of others, and paying heed to things that may be incongruent with what we covet.